Litter

 How should councils best tackle litter on roads?

 Councils are responsible for keeping most roads clear of litter and refuse.
-Hubbub, the environmental charity, have looked into how targeting common litter hotspots can have an outsized impact on roadside litter with limited spending.
+Hubbub, the environmental charity, have looked into how targeting common hotspots can have an outsized impact on roadside litter with limited spending.
 This case study explores their findings.

 How can I help keep my area clear of litter?